 If you’re on the fence as to whether or not you should keep your old phone around, we have a few reasons that might change your mind.

 If you’re on the fence as to whether or not you should keep your old mobile around, we have a few reasons that might change your mind.

 The biggest reason?
 Value.

-Much like laptops, cars or anything else with a hefty price tag, your phone is bleeding value by the day.
+Much like laptops, cars, or anything else with a hefty price tag, your mobile is bleeding value by the day.

 What’s worth a nice price now could be essentially worthless in a few months.

-Unless you have a major reason to keep hold of your old phone, you’re probably better off getting rid of it while the price is good.
+Unless you have a major reason to keep hold of your old mobile, you’re probably better off getting rid of it while the price is good.